Canon 100D vs Sony RX10 III

 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 100D does not offer wifi capability.
+In contrast, the 100D does not provide wifi capability.

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Sony RX10 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 100D: